 They have to create a sound that is relatable to a piece of machinery that doesn’t even exist.
 Think of trying to make a machine that sounds like it has the power to move an entire city on its axis.
 In terms of action, there isn’t much but it does capture the attention of the audience.

 There is a part in the movie where everyone is inside the second level of the dream, it is pouring rain, and as they get into a car, a train suddenly collides with the automobile and makes loud noises similar to a metal-on-metal smashing sound.
 The purpose of this sound effect was to surprise and keep the audience on their toes.
-It also continues to have the same desired effect in your home theatre with immersive surround sound.
+It also continues to have the same desired effect in your home theater with immersive surround sound.
 This makes Inception earn its spot in our list of movies with the best surround sound.

 Synopsis: